typedb/typedb-docs/09-schema/01-concepts.md

 ## Modify an existing schema
 We can modify an existing schema by adding or deleting concepts: entities, relations, attributes and rules.

-To add we use `define` and to delete an existing concept we use `undefine`.
+To add a concept we use `define` and to delete an existing concept we use `undefine`.

 We can't modify concepts in a schema directly.
 To modify an existing concept in a schema (e.g. rename something) we shall delete the old concept (by using [undefine](#deleting-from-a-schema-with-undefine)) and add the new one (by using [define](#adding-to-a-schema-with-define)).

-Don't forget to modify all references accordingly (with deletion and adding).
+Don't forget to update all references to the modified concept through the same process (i.e. deletion and addition).

 If there are a lot of changes to be done consider creating a brand-new database to load a new schema from scratch.